 Recently, we talked about succulent vegetables you can enjoy planting in your garden this approaching fall.
 Today, we are focusing on the flowering species that are best suited to the autumn season.
-The fall season is usually a vibrant one characterized with lots and lots of beautiful colors and an enjoyable ambiance.
+The fall season is usually a vibrant one characterized by lots and lots of beautiful colors and an enjoyable ambiance.
 Whether you’re a seasoned gardening expert, an amateur gardener or on a more intermediate level, it’s time to bring autumn to your garden: make it dazzling and inviting with wonderful splashes of color!

 If that’s not motivation enough, everyone knows that although the start (and a huge part) of the autumn season is usually beautiful and bright, that cherished vibrancy begins to fade as the season draws to a close and the frost begins to seep in.
 Planting these fall flowers in your garden would help to keep that vibrancy alive during the first few weeks of winter.